Victoria: Latest Ozone Planning Activities

 The revised contingency plan identifies rules that the TCEQ may implement upon future violation of the 1997 eight-hour ozone NAAQS.
 Included in the list are: the 30 Texas Administrative Code Chapter 114 Texas Low Emission Diesel (TxLED) compliant marine diesel rule, Chapter 115 volatile organic compounds (VOC) emission controls for storage tanks, and Chapter 117 nitrogen oxides (NOX) controls for combustion engines.

 On August 8, 2013, the EPA published direct final approval (78 FR 48318) of the maintenance plan SIP revisions for Victoria County as meeting the requirements of Federal Clean Air Act (FCAA), §110(a)(1).
-The EPA’s approval of the revisions will be effective on October 7, 2013 without further notice unless adverse comment is received by September 9, 2013.
+The EPA’s final approval of the revisions was effective on October 7, 2013.